woocart/localizations/UK/products-toys.md

 Price: 10.58

 Two matching games in one!
-Includes six different eggs with unique colors and shapes.
-Improves manual dexterity and promotes recognition of colors and shapes.
+Includes six different eggs with unique colours and shapes.
+Improves manual dexterity and promotes recognition of colours and shapes.
 TOMY hide and squeak eggs are a suitable way to develop your child's shape sorting and motor skills and they provide hours of playtime fun.
-Crack them open to reveal the brightly colored cheeky chicks.
+Crack them open to reveal the brightly coloured cheeky chicks.
 It's also a shape sorting game, matching egg bases to the correctly shaped holes in the box.
 Suitable for children aged 6 months and over.

 - Lots of shape sorting fun
 - Perfect for little hands
-- Promotes recognition of colors and shapes
+- Promotes recognition of colours and shapes

 ### Fairy Garden by My Fairy Garden